Privicore

 Registered policies that are configured but not currently evaluating operations.
 Inactive policies:

-Retain all configuration
+Retain all configuration (selected events, parameters, voting configuration)

 Do not trigger voting workflows